 My parents live in a village in India and broadband internet hasn’t yet found its way there.
 I’m sure it also hasn’t reached many suburban and rural areas in India where most of our parents live.
-We, the city slickers, go on taking pictures using our latest digital cameras showing off the ever growing Megapixels.
+We, the city slickers, go on taking pictures using our latest digital cameras showing off the ever-growing Megapixels.

-But what we don’t understand is that sending a picture shot with a 7 mega pixel camera as it is by email not only abuses the bandwidth but also makes no sense to our parents as they are not going to print them onto billboards.
-My father has complained to me numerous times that the photos he receive from his friends not only took an hour to download but also shows up big on his screen that he has scroll up and down to see the faces properly.
+But what we don’t understand is that sending a picture shot with a 7-megapixel camera as it is by email not only abuses the bandwidth but also makes no sense to our parents as they are not going to print them onto billboards.
+My father has complained to me numerous times that the photos he receives from his friends not only took an hour to download but also show up big on his screen that he has to scroll up and down to see the faces properly.

-But the best and the most over looked feature of Picasa is its excellent emailing capabilities of your pictures.
+But the best and most overlooked feature of Picasa is its excellent emailing capabilities for your pictures.
 It not only resizes your huge pictures to optimal sizes but also integrates with Outlook or your Gmail account to send them with ease.
-You can set the size to which Picasa should resize the pictures when sending emails; there are a set of email safe sizes from which you can select one; and then put in your Outlook/Gmail/Hello account info and save them.
+You can set the size to which Picasa should resize the pictures when sending emails; there are a set of email-safe sizes from which you can select one; and then put in your Outlook/Gmail/Hello account info and save them.

 What are you waiting for?
-Download Picasa, even if your parents have got broadband connection, it’s a fantastic photo management tool in itself; put in those extra captions, mark your favorite pictures, do some picture editing, give your pictures some effects, show them off to your friends using the an elegant slideshow and of course email them to your folks.
+Download Picasa, even if your parents have got a broadband connection, it’s a fantastic photo management tool in itself; put in those extra captions, mark your favorite pictures, do some picture editing, give your pictures some effects, show them off to your friends using an elegant slideshow and of course email them to your folks.

-PS: Even though the Email icon on the Picasa screen is prominent enough for us to not miss it, it would have been better to add the Email option to the right click menu on the pictures.
+PS: Even though the Email icon on the Picasa screen is prominent enough for us to not miss it, it would have been better to add the Email option to the right-click menu on the pictures.

 Umesh Gopinath is a User Experience designer and photo enthusiast.
 Professionally, he looks into the finer aspects of how humans interface with computers.
-He writes and maintains Whitespace, where he shares his knowledge with us in easy to digest snippets.
+He writes and maintains Whitespace, where he shares his knowledge with us in easy-to-digest snippets.

 Help Us To Continue Creating